The Key Features of Rockingham Castle in the 13th Century

 The Travelling Auctioneers

-𝐄𝐱𝐜𝐢𝐭𝐢𝐧𝐠 𝐧𝐞𝐰𝐬… 𝐁𝐁𝐂 𝐎𝐧𝐞 𝐬𝐡𝐨𝐰 ‘𝐓𝐡𝐞 𝐓𝐫𝐚𝐯𝐞𝐥𝐥𝐢𝐧𝐠 𝐀𝐮𝐜𝐭𝐢𝐨𝐧𝐞𝐞𝐫𝐬’ 𝐢𝐬 𝐡𝐞𝐚𝐝𝐢𝐧𝐠 𝐭𝐨 𝐑𝐨𝐜𝐤𝐢𝐧𝐠𝐡𝐚𝐦 𝐂𝐚𝐬𝐭𝐥𝐞 𝐨𝐧 𝟏𝟗𝐭𝐡 𝐒𝐞𝐩𝐭𝐞𝐦𝐛𝐞𝐫!
+𝐄𝐱𝐜𝐢𝐭𝐢𝐧𝐠 𝐧𝐞𝐰𝐬… 𝐁𝐁𝐂 𝐎𝐧𝐞 𝐬𝐡𝐨𝐰 ‘𝐓𝐡𝐞 𝐓𝐫𝐚𝐯𝐞𝐥𝐥𝐢𝐧𝐠 𝐀𝐮𝐜𝐭𝐢𝐨𝐧𝐞𝐞𝐫𝐬’ 𝐢𝐬 𝐡𝐞𝐚𝐝𝐢𝐧𝐠 𝐭𝐨 𝐑𝐨𝐜𝐤𝐢𝐧𝐠𝐡𝐚𝐦 𝐂𝐚𝐬𝐭𝐥𝐞 𝐨𝐧 𝟏𝟗𝐭𝐡 𝐒𝐞𝐩𝐭𝐞𝐦𝐛𝐞r 2023!
 Two of the stars of hit BBC One show, Christina Trevanion and JJ Chalmers, are visiting Rockingham Castle in Northamptonshire on Tuesday 19th September and are looking for local residents to take part in a major auction!
-Ahead of […]
+Ahead […]

 Frequently Asked Questions – Victorian Christmas

-Thursday 11th August 2022 When is the event?It takes place on Thursday 11 August 2022 in the Castle grounds, between 7:30pm – 9.30pm (approximate finish).
-When do the gates open?The gates open at 6:30pm for you to get into the grounds.
-Can I buy tickets on arrival?Limited Tickets will be available on a arrival.
-Do […]
+Little Women – Thursday 25th July 2024 When is the event?It takes place on Thursday 25th July 2024 in the Castle grounds, between 7:00pm – 9.30pm (approximate finish).
+When do the gates open?The gates open at 6:00pm for you to get into the grounds.
+Can I buy tickets on arrival?Limited Tickets will be available on […]

 Rockingham Castle Receives Support from the Culture Recovery Fund Round Two.